mehulagg/gitlab/doc/ci/variables/README.md

 1. Trigger a pipeline by using [the API](../triggers/README.md#making-use-of-trigger-variables).
 1. Pass variables to a [downstream pipeline](../multi_project_pipelines.md#passing-cicd-variables-to-a-downstream-pipeline).

-These pipeline variables declared in these events take [priority over other variables](#priority-of-cicd-variables).
+The pipeline variables declared in these events take [priority over other variables](#priority-of-cicd-variables).

 ### Override a variable when running a pipeline manually